-You know, if you, if you buy a Pepsi stock, you might get a couple percent interest on that stock over the course of a year and you probably over the long run, you’re going to see growth in that stock as well.
+You know, if you buy a Pepsi stock, you might get a couple of percent interest on that stock over a year and you probably over the long run, you’re going to see growth in that stock as well.

-That’s why the rich stay rich and hopefully that’s where we can all get to eventually where we can build our assets up enough where we can live off our investments and that’s a very passive as an income source.
+That’s why the rich stay rich and hopefully, that’s where we can all get to eventually where we can build our assets up enough where we can live off our investments and that’s a very passive income source.

-Like I said, you’re putting money upfront to then reap the rewards of it later.
+As I said, you’re putting money up front to then reap the rewards of it later.
 That’s something you want to keep in mind with just about every passive income source.
-Now another one that I think everybody should be doing, if you don’t want to get into stocks, you don’t want to do YouTube.
+Now another one that I think everybody should be doing.
+If you don’t want to get into stocks, you don’t want to do YouTube.

-So look, if you have an emergency fund, I think everybody should have an emergency fund or if you’re a little bit wary of the stock market and you have some cash in like a bank account that’s not earning any interest.
-I would consider putting that cash into something like a savings account, like ones that are offered by Goldman Sachs that has a 2.25% interest over the course of a year at of the time of this writing.
+So look, if you have an emergency fund, I think everybody should have an emergency fund or if you’re a little wary of the stock market and you have some cash in like a bank account, that’s not earning any interest.
+I would consider putting that cash into something like a savings account, like ones that are offered by Goldman Sachs that have a 2.25% interest over a year at the time of this writing.

 That’s the interest rate they’re offering.
 It’ll probably climb eventually in the future.
-But 2.25% interest, may not sound like a lot of money and maybe it’s not, but if you have $20,000 in that account, 2.25, that’s about like $450 per year.
-Give or take a little bit in over the course of a month, it’s probably about almost $38.
+But 2.25% interest may not sound like a lot of money and maybe it’s not, but if you have $20,000 in that account, 2.25, that’s about like $450 per year.
+Give or take a little bit in over a month, it’s probably about almost $38.
 It’s like 37.50 per month.
-I don’t know if I did that math right, but that’s like 37.50 per month in three money-passive income from having money in your emergency fund bank account.
+I don’t know if I did that math right, but that’s like 37.50 per month in three money-passive incomes from having money in your emergency fund bank account.

 It’s like $112 per year in interest rates.
 So that’s something that I would consider doing for everybody, just as an easy passive income source, kind of mindless.
-You don’t have to think about it very much, just park your cash in there and just generate some good interest over time.
+You don’t have to think about it very much, just park your cash in there and just generate some good interest.

-So another source of income for myself, I actually come from promoting certain products on something like my YouTube channel.
-So generally speaking, I don’t like to follow the money too much.
+So another source of income for myself, I come from promoting certain products on something like my YouTube channel.
+So generally, I don’t like to follow the money too much.
 I’d rather just try to create valuable content and then the money follows later.
-But there are some products like investment products that I will use personally and because I’m using them because I like them a, I’ll decide to promote them and I get affiliate commissions from some of those.
+But there are some products like investment products that I will use personally and because I’m using them because I like them, I’ll decide to promote them and I get affiliate commissions from some of those.

 Now I would say out of the maybe 15 or 20 different popular investing products like investing apps that there might be out there, I only really promote four.
-I only really like four of them other than like something like Vanguard or E-trade that I like so we’re talking about M1 finance, Robinhood, which you can invest in stocks for free on Robinhood, Stash invest, are great companies and then Acorns, those four I use & like promoting.
+I only really like four of them other than something like Vanguard or Etrade that I like so we’re talking about M1 finance, Robinhood, which you can invest in stocks for free on Robinhood, Stash Invest, are great companies and then Acorns, those four I use & like promoting.

 What about the other ones?
-There are some that offer high commission s if I where to promote them and people click on the link, I might make like $20 or $30 every time somebody signs up.
+Some offer high commissions if I were to promote them and people click on the link, I might make like $20 or $30 every time somebody signs up.
 But I just don’t like them, so because of that, I don’t promote them.
 And that’s just a personal choice.
-I think if you follow the money too much you can cause some harm to yourself and obviously to people who watch your videos and read your blog
+I think if you follow the money too much you can cause some harm to yourself and obviously to people who watch your videos and read your blog.

-Hopefully this helped you out a little bit.
-Like I said, I write this article to try to brag or sound conceited.
+Hopefully, this helped you out a little bit.
+I don’t write this article to brag or sound conceited.
 I really wanted to make this to show you what’s possible.
-I know when I was thinking about whether or not you can actually make passive income, I wasn’t sure a few years ago.
+I know when I was thinking about whether or not you can make passive income, I wasn’t sure a few years ago.

-So I just essentially did like a yearlong experiment to see if it’s possible.
+So, I just essentially did a year-long experiment to see if it’s possible.
 I can tell you that it is possible.
-You have to put energy into it.
-The biggest tip I would say is work smarter and not harder.
+Put energy into it.
+The biggest tip I would say is to work smarter and not harder.